CyMathew/Green_Tech_Android/TO-DOLIST.md

 - [ ] Add descriptive info to info boxes on makers
 - [ ] Use getMapAsync() rather than getMap()
 - [ ] dynamic camera location based on user location
+- [ ] Filter markers/list based on Water/Recycle options
+- [ ] List of all nearby markers for quick access

 #Tips/Links/FAQs
 - [ ] Add proper tips